OpenJML/openjml.github.io/tutorial/FrameConditions.md

 their fields might be written to by a method.
 So a method `m(MyType q)` might have a frame condition `writes q.f;` if `f` is a field of `MyType` that is written to in the body of `m`.
-* If there are no side-effects of a method, you can specify a frame condition `writes \nothing;`
+* If there are no effects of a method, you can specify a frame condition `assigns \nothing;`
 * `q.*` for an expression `q` means all fields of q
 * `a[i]` for expression `a` and `i` means that particular array element
 * `a[*]` for array expression `a` means all elements of that array